Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Djúpavík at Strandir

 In the summer of 2006, the popular Icelandic band Sigur Rós held a free concert in the Djúpavík herring factory.
-It was a part of a series of free concerts all around Iceland after several years of the band touring the world.
+It was part of a series of free concerts across Iceland, following several years of the band touring the world.
 Sigur Rós made a film about their free, unannounced concerts in Iceland called Heima.

 Behind the factory by the shore, you will find an old shipwreck rusting away - it is the cargo and passenger ship Suðurland.
 It was used as sleeping quarters for the workers.